ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 In some situations a rank-optimal strategy might not maximize modal return.
 I'm not sure if it will always minimize "expected time to reach some payoff much larger than \( V_0 \)".
 </p>

-### Appendix Ⅲ: rank-optimizing as utility function
+### Appendix Ⅲ: rank-optimization as utility function

 A utility function is a function from "states of the world" to real numbers, which represent "how much we value that particular state of the world", that satisfies certain conditions.